Larsnihlmark/Web-Scraper/README.md

 # Web-Scraper

-Fun project with testing how to Web-scrape from Warmane website tweked a bit from Ania Kubow guide
+Fun project with testing how to Web-scrape from Warmane website

 ### `npm i`